I’ve said it

-I had an employee that whenever I stopped by his worksite, made a series of small and seemingly insignificant requests.
+I had an employee who made a series of small and seemingly insignificant requests whenever I stopped by his worksite.

 With each request: I listened; took it under advisement.

-Over time we established a high level of trust.
+Over time we established a high level of confidence.

-Eventually, he mentioned that a piece of equipment was being used incorrectly and offered a solution that saved over $50,000 in the first year.
+Eventually, he mentioned that a piece of equipment was being misused and offered a solution that saved over $50,000 in the first year.

-He was a good employee, and he worked in another location than I did.
+He was a good employee and worked in another location than I did.

-He’d seen bosses come and go and had no reason to trust me that I would ever of fixed anything.
+He’d seen bosses come and go and had no reason to trust that I would ever have fixed anything.